brettz9/webappfind/atyourcommand/README.md

         or textarea contents), hidden window, or dialog within right-clicked window.
-    1. Allow command type which directly makes a PUT/POST/GET with contents and optionally headers/values (or make an SQLite command in Firefox or write output to file and optionally open that file in the browser or outside optionally with WebAppFind/filetypes.json), into window which is hidden or not, and optionally switching to that window.
+    1. Allow command type which directly makes a PUT/POST/GET with contents and optionally headers/values (or make an IndexedDB command in browser or write output to file and optionally open that file in the browser or outside optionally with WebAppFind/filetypes.json), into window which is hidden or not, and optionally switching to that window.